villaca13/WhetherWeather202501/README.md

 ## Usage

-1. Open command prompt and select the folder where you saved the files.
+1. Open the command prompt and select the folder where you saved the files.
 Example: C:\Users\(USER)\BouncingBallWebsite
-2. When inside the folder use the eleventy command below ( [Eleventy](https://www.11ty.dev/docs/) needs to be installed)
+2. When inside the folder, use the eleventy command below ( [Eleventy](https://www.11ty.dev/docs/) needs to be installed)
 ```
 eleventy --serve
 ```
 3. Open your browser and visit `http://localhost:8080`.
-4. Home webpage will open and then use the navigation bar to go through the pages.
+4. The home webpage will open and then use the navigation bar to go through the pages.

 ---